Standing waves for the NLS equation with competing nonlocal and local nonlinearities: the double $L^{2}$-supercritical case: Introduction

-As we will see, the number and properties of normalized solutions to Problem $(P_{c})$ are strongly affected by further assumptions on the exponents $p,q$ , on the parameters $\gamma ,\mu $ and on the mass $c>0.$ When the problem involves purely power nonlinearity, i.e. $\gamma =0$ and $\mu >0,$ from the variational point of view, $E_{0,\mu }$ is bounded from below on $S\left( c\right) $ for $2<q<2+4/N,$ here $2+4/N$ is called the $L^{2}$-critical exponent for the power nonlinearity.
-Thus, for each $c>0$ a ground state can be found as a global minimizer of $E_{0,\mu }$ on $S\left( c\right) $, see \cite{L0,S0,S}.
-Moreover, the set of ground states is orbitally stable \cite {CL,S0}.
-For $2+4/N<q<2^{\ast }$, on the contrary, $E_{0,\mu }$ is unbounded from below on $S\left( c\right) $.
-However, Jeanjean \cite{J} showed that a normalized ground state does exist for each $c>0$ also in this case.
-The associated standing wave is strongly unstable \cite{BC,LC}.
+As we will see, the number and properties of normalized solutions to $ (P_{c}) $ are strongly affected by further assumptions on the exponents $p,q$ , the parameters $\gamma ,\mu $ and the mass $c.$ When the problem involves pure power-type nonlinearity, i.e. $\gamma =0$ and $\mu >0,$ from the variational point of view, $E_{0,\mu }$ is bounded from below on $S\left( c\right) $ for $2<q<\overline{q}:=2+4/N,$ here $\overline{q}$ is called the $ L^{2}$-critical exponent for the power nonlinearity.
+Thus, for each $c>0$, a ground state can be found as a global minimizer of $E_{0,\mu }$ on $S\left( c\right) $, see \cite{L0,S0,S}.
+Moreover, the set of ground states is orbitally stable \cite{CL,HS,S0}.
+For $\overline{q}<q<2^{\ast }$, on the contrary, $E_{0,\mu }$ is unbounded from below on $S\left( c\right) $.
+Jeanjean \cite{J} has developed an approach to show that we can still define normalized ground state and they do exist for $c>0$ also in this case.
+Recently, Hajaiej and Song \cite{HS1} provided a general approach to prove the existence of normalized solutions for this kind of problem.

-When the problem involves purely Hartree nonlinearity, i.e. $\gamma >0$ and $ \mu =0,$ Eq. (\ref{e1-1}) is usually called the nonlinear Choquard or Choquard--Pekar equation.
+When the problem only involves the Hartree-type nonlinearity, i.e. $\gamma >0 $ and $\mu =0,$ (\ref{e1-1}) is usually called the nonlinear Choquard or Choquard--Pekar equation.
 It has several physical origins.
-In the physical case of $N=3$ and $\alpha =p=2,$ the problem
+In the case where $N=3$ and $\alpha =p=2,$ the problem

 appears as a model in quantum theory of a polaron at rest \cite{P}.
-The time-dependent form of Eq. (\ref{e1-2}) also describes the self-gravitational collapse of a quantum mechanical wave-function (see \cite {P1}), in which context it is usually called the Schr\"{o}dinger--Newton equation.
-Lieb \cite{L5} proved the existence and uniqueness of normalized solutions for Eq. (\ref{e1-2}) on $S\left( c\right) $ by using the symmetrization techniques, and Lions \cite{L} studied the existence and stability issues of normalized solutions for Eq. (\ref{e1-2}) on $S\left( c\right) $.
-Recently, for the general Choquard equation, i.e. Eq. (\ref{e1-1} ) with $\gamma >0$ and $\mu =0,$ Li and Ye \cite{LY} concluded that if $ N\geq 3$ and $\frac{N+\alpha +2}{N}<p<\frac{N+\alpha }{N-2},$ then $ E_{\gamma ,0}$ has a MP geometry on $S(c)$ and there exists a normalized solution for each $c>0.$ Usually, $\frac{N+\alpha +2}{N}$ is called the $ L^{2}$-critical exponent for Hartree nonlinearity.
+The time-dependent form of (\ref{e1-2}) also describes the self-gravitational collapse of a quantum mechanical wave-function \cite{P1}.
+Lieb \cite{L5} proved the existence and uniqueness of normalized solutions for (\ref{e1-2}) on $S\left( c\right) $ by using symmetrization techniques, and Lions \cite{L} studied the existence and stability issues of normalized solutions for (\ref {e1-2}) on $S\left( c\right) $.
+Recently, for (\ref{e1-1}) with $\gamma >0$ and $\mu =0,$ Li and Ye \cite{LY} showed that if $N\geq 3$ and $\overline{p} :=\frac{N+\alpha +2}{N}<p<2_{\alpha }^{\ast },$ then $E_{\gamma ,0}$ has a MP geometry on $S(c)$ and there exists a normalized solution for each $c>0.$ Usually, $\overline{p}$ is called the $L^{2}$-critical exponent for the Hartree-type nonlinearity.